Cave Life of Wales

 HIBERNATING BATS

 Bats spend more time in torpor as food becomes scarce.
 They traditionally hibernate from October to late April as their food source (insects) disappears, but with warmer winters more insects are around and the hibernation period is becoming more irregular.
-In late autumn they put on weight (not by eating more but by spending more time in torpor) so that their fat reserves will last them for up to five months of hibernation.
+All insects fly when the temperature is above 14C but as it drops there are progressively fewer insects on the wing.
+In late autumn the bats put on weight (not by eating more but by spending more time in torpor) so that their fat reserves will last them for up to five months of hibernation.
 Once a suitable hibernation site has been found (the air flow, humidity and temperature must be fairly constant – cooler than their summer roosting sites) they crawl into a crevice (only some species hang upside down).
 In caves they may be far underground where temperature varies little, but in a position where they are able to sense subtle changes in air temperature signifying changes outside.
+They use echolocation to fly through the undergound passages and select a suitable roost, although they have good eyesight there is absolutely no light in the dark zone.
 Heavy bats prefer warm roosts, skinny bats cooler roosts.
 Old wise bats regulate their temperature within a narrower band than youngsters and seem to roost singly.

 By November they may only wake when it is warmer and they can feed.
 Each day throughout hibernation the bats pulse rate slowly rises until it seems to make an unconscious decision (in mid afternoon) either to carry on raising its pulse and wake up, or allow it to drop again and return to hibernation.
 Every 10-15 days throughout winter they will wake to feed, urinate, just shuffle their feet, drink or fly off to roost somewhere else (up to 30 miles away).
 As winter moves by the bats fat reserves dwindle and they choose progressively colder roosts.
 In November they may go for a 12C roost, by March they prefer a 6C roost.
 In April they spend less time asleep and choose cool roosts close to feeding grounds, after digestion the bat allows its temperature to drop quickly.

 If they are disturbed, they slowly wake up – 30 minutes after disturbance the heart rate will have gone from about 20 to 600 beats per minute and the body temperature from about 10C to 36C.
 This must use a surprising amount of energy, energy the bat cannot afford to use up unnecessarily as the valuable fat reserves are depleted with little hope of replenishment.
 Too many disturbances will mean that the fat reserves will not last the winter and they literally starve to death.
 In a state of hibernation bats are so torpid that they appear dead, but it takes very little to disturb them.
 Bats are quite specific on what temperature they want to hibernate at.
 Heat from cavers bodies will cause a rise in temperature which is detected by the bat.
 In a large or draughty passage this effect will be negligible, but in a small chamber or with a group of cavers the effect may be enough to rouse the bat.
 Heat generated by a caver is probably the most common cause of bat disturbance underground.
-Shining bright lights on the bat and the noise of a flashgun may be sufficient to wake it up.
+Shining bright lights on the bat and the noise of a flashgun may be sufficient to wake it up, an increasing problem as cavers continually build brighter lights.
+Try not too shine your light directly on the bat.
+Many, like the Greater Horseshoe, are particularly vulnerable if there is a prolonged cold spell at the end of winter when their energy supplies are at their lowest.

 Many bats in Britain are on the northern limit of their distribution - a small climate change could have major impacts.

-The Greater horseshoe bat (Rhinolophus ferrum-equinum) prefers warm roosts.
+The Greater horseshoe bat (Rhinolophus ferrum-equinum) prefers warm roosts and hibernates in caves and mines of south Wales with the largest populations in the limestone cliffs of south Pembrokeshire and the caves and mines of the lower Wye valley and Forest of Dean.
+Unlike the Lesser Horsehoes these bats may cluster together in groups of up to 350 for warmth.
 Their summer nursery roosts include a few caves where they congregate, tightly packed, in high domed chambers to raise the temperature to 30C, but this is increasingly rare in Britain.
 In autumn, as the nursery breaks up, the adults seek out cooler areas while the young may stay until October.
 Males may roost underground in summer.
 Greater Horseshoe bats are at the north western limit of their range is south Wales, although a few individuals have been found in north Wales.
-It hibernates in caves and mines of south Wales with the largest populations in the limestone cliffs of south Pembrokeshire and the lower Wye valley/ Forest of Dean.
-Iit is occasionally found in Eglwys Faen and in Gower caves.
-It prefers temperatures of 5-11C and it is quite common for it to wake and feed on warmer winter evenings.
-There are an estimated 350 in Wales out of a British population of 4000 - its numbers have declined massively and it could be vulnerable to extinction in Britain.
+It is occasionally found in Eglwys Faen, Ogof Draenen, Gower caves and the mines of the Forest of Dean.
+It prefers temperatures of 5-11C and it is quite common for it to wake and feed (preferring dung beetles) on warmer winter evenings (above 10C).
+There are an estimated 350 in Wales out of a British population of 4000.
+Its numbers have declined massively and it could be vulnerable to extinction in Britain, although the recent warmer climate appears to be helping it spread north and east.

 The Evening or VESPER BATS are a family that includes Pipestrelles, these have a muzzle similar to a dog and prefer to hang against a surface like a wall or tree.
 These bats fold their wings alongside their bodies.
 If you see a small bat flying outside before dark it is probably a Pipestrelle.